CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 <img title="App Sandbox Screen" alt="Authorize sandbox screen presented when an App tries to access the sandbox" src="../../../../assets/images/piAppAuthorizeAppCodeScreen.png" style="width:270px;height:550px;">

 The "Sign-In Required" page on the desktop browser should now redirect to the homepage of your app.
 You are now able to test the functionality of your app within a local environment.
 You will need Test-Pi in your Pi Wallet to make any transactions.
-For more information on payments, see the <a href="../../../importantTopics/paymentFlow">Pi Payments</a> section.
+For more information on payments, see the [Pi Payments](../../../importantTopics/paymentFlow) section.

 ### Calling the Pi App Platform SDK within your App
 #### Window.Pi